Fundamentals-KTH-CSC-2022-P3/assignment-4-report/README.md

 ## Onboarding experience

+We decided to stick with the [`google/gson`](https://github.com/google/gson) project.
+It used Maven and the project was easy to build and the test-suite could be executed quite fast (it took a couple of seconds).

 Did you choose a new project or continue on the previous one?

 If you changed the project, how did your experience differ from before?